Having a baby

 Having a baby is an exciting time.
 There’s a lot of information about payments and services that can help with the cost of raising a child.

 1. Check if you're eligible for payments

 Check if you can get payments.
 You can submit your pre-birth claim up to 3 months before your baby is due.

-- Parental Leave Pay – helps eligible working parents (usually birth mothers) to take time off work to care for a newborn or recently adopted child for up to 18 weeks.
+- Parental Leave Pay – helps eligible working parents (usually birth mothers) take time off work to care for a newborn or recently adopted child for up to 18 weeks.

 - Dad and Partner Pay – helps eligible working dads or partners to take time off work to care for a newborn or recently adopted child for up to 2 weeks.

-- Family Tax Benefit (FTB) – is a two part payment to help with the cost of raising children.
+- Family Tax Benefit (FTB) – is a 2 part payment to help with the cost of raising children.
 FTB may include a one-off lump sum of Newborn Upfront Payment.
 FTB may also include Newborn Supplement which is an increase to your FTB for 13 weeks.